 ("CD&R"), a significant shareholder of the Company, and its affiliates and portfolio companies from time to time, including having acted as its financial advisor in connection with the sale of Kinko's, a former portfolio company of CD&R, in February 2004; and as its financial advisor in connection with the sale of VWR International, a former portfolio company of CD&R, announced in May 2007.
-We also have provided certain investment banking and other financial services to TPG Capital ("TPG"), a significant equityholder of Altivity, and its affiliates and portfolio companies from time to time, including having acted as its financial advisor in connection with the acquisition of Texas Genco Holdings Inc. by TPG in December 2004; as underwriter with respect to the initial public offering of shares of common stock of Burger King Holdings, Inc., a portfolio company of TPG ("Burger King"), in May 2006; as underwriter with respect to the initial public offering of shares of common stock of J. Crew Group, Inc., a portfolio company of TPG ("I. Crew"), in June 2006; as joint bookrunner with respect to a follow on offering of shares of common stock of J. Crew in January 2007; as financial advisor to a consortium that includes TPG with respect to their proposed acquisition of Biomet, Inc, including acting as joint bookrunner and joint lead arranger with respect to the financing of such acquisition, announced in December 2006; and as financial advisor to a consortium that includes TPG with respect to their proposed acquisition of TXU Corp., announced in February 2007.
+We also have provided certain investment banking and other financial services to TPG Capital ("TPG"), a significant equityholder of Altivity, and its affiliates and portfolio companies from time to time, including having acted as its financial advisor in connection with the acquisition of Texas Genco Holdings Inc. by TPG in December 2004; as underwriter with respect to the initial public offering of shares of common stock of Burger King Holdings, Inc., a portfolio company of TPG ("Burger King"), in May 2006; as underwriter with respect to the initial public offering of shares of common stock of J. Crew Orgoup, Inc., a portfolio company of TPG ("Burger King"), in May 2006; as underwriter with respect to the initial public offering of shares of common stock of J. Crew Orgoup, Inc., a portfolio company of TPG ("J. Crew"), in June 2006; as joint bookrunner with respect to a follow on offering of shares of common stock of J. Crew in January 2007; as joint bookrunner with respect to their proposed acquisition of Biomet, Inc, including acting as joint bookrunner and joint lead arranger with respect to the financing of such acquisition, announced in December 2006; and as financial advisor to a consortium that includes TPG with respect to their proposed acquisition of TXU Corp., announced in February 2007.
 We also may provide investment banking and other financial services to the Company and its affiliates and CD&R and TPG and their respective affiliates and portfolio companies in the future.
 In connection with the above-described services we have received, and may receive, compensation.